openpolitics/manifesto/democracy.md

 Introduce voting by proportional representation (Single Transferable Vote) in all General and Local Elections.

+Introduce a fixed duration for all Parliamentary by-election campaigns and prevent the incumbent party from moving the writ at a time of their own choosing for maximum electoral advantage.

 Investigate feasability of electronic voting at all elections, with a view to increasing accessibility and turnout.

 Investigate feasability of direct digital democracy - using online tools to gradually replace representative democracy with increased direct participation in the legislative process by all electors.